secretlocation/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ResetPosition method will move the transform back to the origin position.
+The ResetPosition method will move the Interactable Object back to the origin position.

 #### GetWorldLimits/0